Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-Aaron Gordon be on the court for the Denver Nuggets at 10:00 PM on Friday versus the Phoenix Suns in the 2023 NBA Playoffs.
+Aaron Gordon and his Denver Nuggets teammates take on the Phoenix Suns in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.

-Below we will look at Gordon's stats and trends, helping you make good predictions on prop bets.
+With prop bets in place for Gordon, let's look at some stats and trends to assist you in making good predictions.

 Aaron Gordon Prop Bets vs. the Suns